ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

 A final note about requirements: nearly all of the sections requests some discussion of ethical implications inherent in projects.
 The ways in which ethical issues impact research will vary from project to project.
-Readers will be able to guide students on a project-by-project basis toward responding to the ethics requirements listed below.
+Your first and second readers will be able to guide you on a project-by-project basis toward responding to the ethics requirements listed below.

 #### Introduction